-The output and results were as expected.
 The program effectively stores all forms of data, such as student name and hallway connections.
 These hashes and arrays are all necessary to implement movement algorithms, which will be refined.
 The Output is shown below.

 3.4 Phase 2 Development